Io di te non ho paura

 "Io di te non ho paura" is a song recorded by Italian singer Emma.
-It was released on 22 January 2016 through Universal Music Italy as the third single from her forth studio album Adesso.
+It was released on 22 January 2016 through Universal Music Italy as the third single from her fourth studio album Adesso.

 The song was featured in 2017 as the theme song for the film Girotondo directed by Tonino Abballe.

 Composition

 The song was written by Sergio Vallarino, Giulia Anania and Marta Venturini, under the music production of Emma herself and Luca Mattioni.
 In an interview with Grazia, Emma explained the meaning of the song:

 "I am no longer afraid of myself, of my limitations.
 The judgment of others no longer slaughters me.
 I used to cry over two lines written about me.
 I didn't resent those who criticized me, I resented me.
 I thought I really sucked, I thought I was all wrong.
 Now, when I read a heavy judgment, I think: well, that's your opinion.
 Mine is different."